jobovy/galpy/doc/source/basic_df.rst

 which gives the vertex deviation.
 The reason we have to calculate the grid out to ``6nsigma`` for the cold response is that the response is much bigger than the velocity dispersion of the population.
-This velocity dispersion is used to automatically set the grid edges, but sometimes has to be adjusted to contain the full DF.
+This velocity dispersion is used to automatically to set the grid edges, but sometimes has to be adjusted to contain the full DF.

 ``evolveddiskdf`` can also calculate the Oort functions, by directly calculating the spatial derivatives of the DF.
 These can also be calculated on a grid, such that we can do